Most Frequently Asked Questions

 4.1 Is there parking?

 There is no visitor parking at any of our buildings.
 Please ensure that guests find proper parking accommodations that follow the city by-laws.
 There is residential parking for our tenants.
-Parking permit can be acquired after signing a parking agreement and the parking fee being paid.
+A parking pass can be acquired after signing a parking agreement and the parking fee being paid.

 4.2 How should get a parking spot?

-You can click here to download a parking agreement to reserve and pay for parking as needed.
+You can click here to download a parking application to reserve and pay for parking as needed.
 Parking is limited and it is first come first serve.
-If all parking spots are reserved, your parking agreement will not be accepted and your funds will be fully refunded.
+If all parking spots are reserved, your application will not be accepted and your funds will be fully refunded.

 5.1.
 How to file a maintenance request?